R. Anton BraunResearch Economist and Senior Adviser

 To interview economists, press should contact Public Affairs at 404-498-8748.

-R. Anton Braun is a research economist and senior policy adviser in the research department at the Federal Reserve Bank of Atlanta.
-His major fields of study are macroeconomic risks and the effects of monetary policy.
+R. Anton Braun is a research economist and senior adviser on the macroeconomics and monetary policy team in the research department at the Federal Reserve Bank of Atlanta.

 Prior to joining the Bank in 2010, Dr. Braun was a full professor at the University of Tokyo, where he worked from 2001 to 2010.
 His other previous appointments include associate professor at the International University of Japan in Niigata, Japan, from 1998 to 2000; senior economist at the Federal Reserve Bank of Minneapolis from 1992 to 1997; assistant professor at the University of Virginia in Charlottesville from 1989 to 1994; and research assistant at Carnegie-Mellon University in Pittsburgh, Pennsylvania, from 1985 to 1988.
 Dr. Braun served as a visiting scholar at CREI Universitat Pompeu Fabra, in Barcelona, Spain, from 2008 to 2009, and at both the Centro de Estudios Monetarios y Financieros and Universidad Carlos III, in Madrid, Spain, from 1996 to 1997.